OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 -   Urgent subject matter designed to distract from a trust decision.
 Use of emergency or urgent language is frequent in phishing attacks because it is emotionally distracting.

--   Call to action (click here) will require a login, which is the exploit.
+-   Call to action (click here) will require a login.
+The login form will appear to be legitimate, but instead will harvest the username and password for the attacker's purposes.

 ![](img/ch2-8-1.png)

 **Example: a document from a trusted source**

 - This email appears to be from the government (a more-or-less trusted source).
 - In order to open the document, some kind of information or authentication is required, which is the exploit.
 The document itself may also contain malware.
 - Taxes or other financial interactions are frequently exploited by phishers because they may be perceived by their targets as urgent.
 Freely-available personal data may be included, to increase the chance of deceiving the target.

 ![](img/ch2-8-2.png)